-The EGD RPP consists of a defined benefit ("DB") provision and a defined contribution ("DC") provision.
-Minimum required cash funding to the DB component is determined based on actuarial valuations filed with the Financial Services Commission of Ontario ("FSCO") and the Canada Revenue Agency ("CRA").
-Valuations may be filed at the plan sponsor's discretion, but must be filed at least once every three years.
+The EI RPP consists of a defined benefit ("DB") provision and a defined contribution ("DC") provision.
+Minimum required cash funding to the DB component is determined based on actuarial valuations filed annually with the Office for the Superintendent of Financial Institutions ("OSFI") and the Canada Revenue Agency ("CRA").
+An actuarial valuation of the EI RPP was conducted as at December 31, 2014 and will be filed with OSFI and the CRA.
+We have assumed that minimum funding contributions in 2016 will not change from those determined in the actuarial valuation of the EI RPP conducted as at December 31, 2014.